 MLA vs. APA

-Before we move on to the APA essay format, it is important to distinguish the two types of formatting.
+Before we move on to the, it is important to distinguish the two types of formatting.
 Let’s go through the similarities first:

 - The formatting styles are similar: spacing, citation, indentation.

 - All of the information that is used within the essay must be present within the works cited page (in APA, that’s called a reference page)

 - Both use the parenthetical citations within the body of the paper, usually to show a certain quote or calculation.